 - I&O — Provides integration, communications, analytics and the underlying infrastructure

 - Lines of business — Focus on goal setting and resource allocation

 - Operations teams — Focus on product design and functionality

 Tasks such as project management and security often fall within all three groups.
 However, I&O should be aware of all IoT initiatives and create appropriate processes and documentation.

 I&O leaders must take a more active leadership role

-Gartner estimates that by 2020, 40% of I&O teams will have driver, implementer or operator responsibility over their organizations’ IoT initiatives, up from 5% in 2018.
+Gartner estimates that over the next several years, more and more I&O teams will have driver, implementer or operator responsibility over their organizations' IoT initiatives.
 I&O leaders should take heed and move from a bystander role, wherever practicable, to a more driver-oriented role.

 Here are four roles I&O leaders may find themselves in.